pagerinc/minion/README.md

 ## Testing

-When calling Minon programatically you receive an instance of a function you can use to inject messages directly.
+When calling Minion programatically you receive an instance of a function you can use to inject messages directly.
 Assuming you're using [ava](https://github.com/sindresorhus/ava) for testing (as we do), you can test like this:

 Your service: